 When the CEO owns AI decisions, the relationship between IT and the rest of the business restructures itself.
 This is not an abstract organisational design point.
 It has immediate consequences for reporting lines, budget authority, and the role of the CTO.

 AI becomes a board-level agenda item.
-In the delegated model, AI appeared on the board agenda when there was a budget request or a major deployment milestone.
-In the CEO-led model, AI is a standing agenda item — reviewed alongside revenue performance, market strategy, and talent development.
-The board needs to understand AI progress not as a technology update but as an operational performance metric.
+In the delegated model, AI reached the board only with a budget request or a deployment milestone.
+In the CEO-led model it is a standing item, reviewed alongside revenue, market strategy, and talent — and understood as an operational performance metric, not a technology update.
 Which workflows are in production?
 What is the measured impact on cost per unit, cycle time, or error rate?
-How does the AI deployment roadmap align with the competitive landscape?
+When the board asks, the CEO needs answers, and the organisation builds the reporting to generate them: metrics once tracked informally in IT — model accuracy, adoption rates, integration uptime — become part of the management reporting package, and their quality determines the quality of the CEO's decisions.

 Differentiating from the capability question

-BCG's earlier research — the "Build for the Future" report from September 2025, which we analysed in The 5% Blueprint — answered the question of what capabilities separate AI leaders from laggards.
-That research identified 41 foundational capabilities, classified organisations into four maturity stages, and showed that the top 5 percent achieve 1.7 times revenue growth and 3.6 times shareholder returns.
+BCG's earlier research — "The Widening AI Value Gap: Build for the Future 2025," from September 2025, which we analysed in The 5% Blueprint — answered a different question: what capabilities separate AI leaders from laggards.
+That study assessed maturity across 41 foundational capabilities and found that the 5 percent of "future-built" companies achieve 1.7 times the revenue growth and 3.6 times the three-year total shareholder return of laggards.

 The operating partner model

-This convergence of CEO authority and organisational capability gaps creates a specific structural need: the CEO needs a strategic counterpart who can operate at the intersection of business strategy and technology execution.
+The convergence of CEO authority and organisational capability gaps creates a specific structural need: a strategic counterpart who operates at the intersection of business strategy and technology execution.
+This is not the CTO, whose remit is technical architecture and platform management.
+It is not a management consultant, who delivers a strategy deck and leaves.
+And it is not a body shop supplying developers without strategic context.

-What the CEO needs is an operating partner — a counterpart who understands the CEO's business objectives, translates them into AI programme design, ensures that the organisation builds the capabilities required for execution, and provides the ongoing technical judgment that the CEO lacks.
-The operating partner speaks the CEO's language — revenue, margin, competitive positioning, risk — and the technology team's language — architecture, data pipelines, model selection, deployment infrastructure.
-They bridge the gap between what the CEO wants to achieve and what the organisation can deliver.
+What the CEO needs is an operating partner — a counterpart who understands the business objectives, translates them into AI programme and change-management design, ensures the organisation builds the capabilities to execute, and supplies the technical judgment the CEO has not yet built.
+The operating partner speaks both the CEO's language — revenue, margin, competitive positioning, risk — and the technology team's: architecture, data pipelines, model selection, deployment.
+When 72 percent of CEOs own AI decisions but few have invested eight hours a week building the judgment to make them, that gap between authority and competence is where execution risk lives, and it is what the operating partner closes — not by deciding for the CEO, but by structuring the decisions so the CEO can make them with confidence.

 The decision framework DACH CEOs need